 Business in Vancouver is once again recognizing BC's most outstanding business women in private or public sector companies.
 Honourees have risen through the ranks to become senior executives or entrepreneurs.
 Through corporate board placements they help influence and shape policy at some of Canada's largest companies.
-Winners will be profiled in the February 12th issue of Business in Vancouver.
+Winners will be profiled in a February issue of Business in Vancouver.

 Michelle Pockey Leadership Award

 As a prominent lawyer and community activist, Michelle Pockey dedicated herself to making a positive difference in the world.
 A winner of the Influential Women in Business Award in 2016, Michelle worked tirelessly for 20 years advancing women in business, law, First Nations and non-traditional sectors.
 She was an inspiration to others every day of her life until her passing from cancer in June 2016.